ICESAT-2HackWeek/leading_to_phytoplankton/README.md

 prevent conflicts when merging with master.

 ### `notebooks`
-Notebooks that are considered delivered results for the project should go in here.

 The project presentation is 'presentation.ipynb'
 Other visualization notebooks and sanboxes for scrap work are included.